ferki/vector/README.md

-# vector
+# ベクター
-uses terraform in a docker container to create networks, routers and security groups in OpenStack
+uses the openstack client in a docker container to set up:
+* networks
+* routers
+* floating ips
+* security groups
+* key pairs